yatmadev/Tinder-Clone/README.md

 ## Installation and usage

-Be sure, you have installed all dependencies and applications to run React Native project on your computer : [Getting Started with React Native](https://facebook.github.io/react-native/docs/getting-started).
+Be sure, you have installed all dependencies and applications to run React Native project on your machine : [Getting Started with React Native](https://facebook.github.io/react-native/docs/getting-started).

 ### Running the project